ClaraNeuburger/Master-thesis-Inverted-Pendulum-with-Reaction-Wheel/README.md

 A voltage of at least 22.79 V is required to power the ESCON 50/5 driving the EC45 Flat and a power supply of 24V has been selected.

+Link for the driver: https://www.maxongroup.fr/maxon/view/product/control/4-Q-Servokontroller/409510
 ## Sensors
 ### Inertial Measurement Unit (IMU)
 To recover the pendulum angle and angular speed an inertial measurement unit can be used.
 It consists of a combination of accelerometer and gyroscope that allows to measure and report the angular rate of a structure.
 The accelerometer measures changes of acceleration in the sensor with respect to the earth while the gyroscope measures changing angular motion.
-The chosen IMU is the MPU6050 linked to an I2C bus for easier connection with the Arduino microcontroller (https://be.farnell.com/fr-BE/dfrobot/sen0142/6-dof-sensor-arduino-board/dp/3769961)
+The chosen IMU is the MPU6050 linked to an I2C bus for easier connection with the Arduino microcontroller

 <p align="center">
   <img src="Images/IMU.png" width="250px">